gvwilson/sdxpy/en/src/editor/index.md

 [% inc file="show_large.py" keep="window" %]

 When the main program starts,
-it askes the curses module how many lines and columns are available, uses those values to initialize a `Window`, and then only shows the text that lies inside the window ([% f editor-window %]):
+it asks the curses module how many lines and columns are available, uses those values to initialize a `Window`, and then only shows the text that lies inside the window ([% f editor-window %]):